masalinas/node-inclinometer/README.md

 # node-inclinometer
-IoC proof of concept to demostrate any measure captured from a inclinometer attached to a arduino mega2560 and transport this information throw mqtt protocol to a central server thats centralize this information using a message broker like mosca and node-red to parse and visualize it .
+IoC proof of concept to demostrate any measure captured from a inclinometer attached to a arduino mega2560.

-The Node-RED flow Designer

-The Node-RED UI

 The Arduino mega with the 4-20 ma shield